 For example, if you are arrested for drunk driving and give the police someone else’s driver’s license and personal information so that person is charged with a DUI rather than you, you have committed false impersonation.
 Alternatively, if you claim to be a famous celebrity that people say you resemble in order to get free meals or hotel stays in exchange for a mention on Instagram, you would be guilty.
 On the other hand, if you go to a party and feel uncomfortable because you don’t know anyone, so you pretend to be your outgoing college roommate to feel more comfortable, you haven’t done anything wrong from a legal perspective.

 As you might imagine, the most common case of false identity is using someone else’s credit or debit card to make purchases.
 The credit card companies cover most fraudulent purchases so stores and restaurants have little incentive to adequately check identities.

 False Impersonation Penalties

-If you are charged with false impersonation, you can face either misdemeanor of felony charges.
+If you are charged with this crime, you can face either misdemeanor of felony charges.
 The maximum sentence for a misdemeanor is one year in jail, whereas the maximum sentence for a felony is a sentence of up to 3 years in jail.
-In many cases, a San Diego false impersonation attorney can negotiate a plea bargain to have felony charges reduced to a misdemeanor.
+In many cases, a false impersonation attorney can negotiate a plea bargain to have felony charges reduced to a misdemeanor.